magshaban/VelocityVerlet3D/README.md

 # Velocity Verlet Algorithm
 Implementation of Velocity Verlet Algorithm from Lennard Jonnes System in 3D. <br />
-This algorithm used to calculate trajectories of particles in molecular dynamics simulations and computer graphics.
+This algorithm used to calculate trajectories of particles in molecular dynamics simulations and computer graphics. <br />
+The main file is <vvt.cpp>.

 ## To run: